system-zero/system-zero/README.md

       cause: easy (wrong calculation, when going [for|back]ward)

-      state: very good to fix as it is annoying, but do not have time
+      state: very good to fix as it is annoying, but need to have time and will

   - a [terminal multiplexer] (https://en.wikipedia.org/wiki/Terminal_multiplexer) [with window managment and [dea]ttach capabilities](data/docs/v.md) calles as: